Make it simple, make it fun, make it easy, enjoy life and let’s be nice to each other.

 The Team and Contributors

 Coco is an award-winning artist, author and performer whose practice reinvents origami in uniquely modern ways.
-Born in Japan, educated in London in Fine Art at Central Saint Martins, she shares her art and skills via social media and video tutorials, performs at events and contributes to creative campaigns.
-Her book, Creative Origami & Beyond features ‘Electro Origami’ an accessible and fun gateway into combining art, craft and electronics to women and young girls.
-As a child, she wanted to become an astronaut to explore the farthest places she imagined.
-She has since grown up a bit and now hopes to realise her childhood dream by collaborating with NASA and sending her art into space. cocosato.co.uk
+Born in Japan, educated in Fine Art at Central Saint Martins in London, she shares her art and skills via social media and video tutorials, performs at events and contributes to creative campaigns.
+Her book, Creative Origami & Beyond features ‘Electro Origami’, combines art, craft and electronics and aims to especially encourage more women and girls into the world of technology.
+As a child, she wanted to become an astronaut, to explore the farthest places she imagined.
+She has since grown up a bit but her new hopes are to realise her childhood dream by collaborating with NASA and sending her art into space. cocosato.co.uk

 Pete is an interaction designer and researcher in Human-Computer Interaction at the University of Bristol.
 His research is driven by the aim of joining the virtual world of ‘digital bits’ with the real world of objects, and in doing so allowing people to interact with computers physically through these Tangible User Interfaces.
 His PhD was on the design of novel electronic musical instruments, resulting in the BeatBearing drum machine.
 Pete is a keen musician and his other background is in musical instrument design, art and cybernetics.
 Pete has been collaborating with Coco and Ad since 2010 and recently developed Resogami’s original concept ‘Resonant Bits’.
 For more info, visit peteinfo.com